litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 The report is accessible [here][report_url] and the summary can be seen on [X41's website][x41_report_summary].

-Once again, if you fund anthing that is wrong / oversimplified in this article, **please tell me** so I can correct it right away.
+Once again, if you find anthing that is wrong / oversimplified in this article, **please tell me** so I can correct it right away.

 > Special thanks to \\